-I have to admit, instead of turkey, Brian and I made a big batch of hearty marinara sauce and meatballs and sausage (a.k.a.
-Sunday sauce…on a Thursday) after we snuggled in on the couch to watch the National Dog Show with Tug.
-While mixed-breed-extraordinaire isn’t yet an official part of the show, we’re confident Tug would sweep the category with his enthusiasm for following directions, his expressive puppy dog eyes, and eternally wagging tail.
+I have to admit, instead of turkey, Brian and I made a big batch of Sunday sauce (on a Thursday) after we snuggled in on the couch to watch the National Dog Show.
+While our mixed-breed-extraordinaire isn't yet an official part of the show, we're confident Tug would sweep the category with his enthusiasm for following directions, his expressive puppy dog eyes, and eternally wagging tail.

 Never mind the fact that in the ring he'd probably behave something akin to Olive from Little Miss Sunshine in her big performance amid a room full of professional pageant queens.

 But back to the food!
 Something I love even more than a fridge and freezer full of leftovers (uhhh currently.) is list-making.
 Even better if it's a list about the holidays.
 Or food.
 Or both!
 I've kept my Christmas day-dreaming on the down low for the past few weeks while turkey/stuffing/mashed potatoes has been dominating the airwaves, but it's go time, baby!
 Time to grab your notebook and your favorite pen, because let's talk